Isaiah 1

 - Jeremiah 8:7the stork in the heaven knoweth her appointed times... but my people know not the judgment of the LORD.The same reproach as verse 3 - even the birds know their seasons while God's people do not know Him.

-- Romans 9:29Except the Lord of Sabaoth had left us a seed, we had been as Sodoma, and been made like unto Gomorrha.Paul quotes verse 9 directly - the remnant preserved by the LORD’s mercy, not by the people’s merit.
+- Romans 9:29Except the Lord of Sabaoth had left us a seed, we had been as Sodoma, and been made like unto Gomorrha.Paul quotes verse 9 directly - the remnant preserved by the LORD's mercy alone.

 Though Your Sins Be as Scarlet

-- Matthew 9:13I will have mercy, and not sacrifice: for I am not come to call the righteous, but sinners to repentance.Christ takes up the very theme of verses 11-17 - mercy is what God desired, not ritual offered by an unchanged heart.
+- Matthew 9:13I will have mercy, and not sacrifice: for I am not come to call the righteous, but sinners to repentance.Christ takes up the very theme of verses 11-17 - mercy is what God desired all along, the living obedience that ritual was meant to express.

-- 1 John 1:7the blood of Jesus Christ his Son cleanseth us from all sin.What lifts the scarlet stain of verse 18 - not the worshipper’s effort but a cleansing blood.
+- 1 John 1:7the blood of Jesus Christ his Son cleanseth us from all sin.What lifts the scarlet stain of verse 18 - a cleansing blood that does what no human washing can.

 - Revelation 7:14these... have washed their robes, and made them white in the blood of the Lamb.The paradox of verse 18 fulfilled - robes made white by being washed in blood.